Impact of dim-6 $\nu$SMEFT operators on low-scale leptogenesis: decay 0vbb decay

-BP3 and BP5 are presented in Fig.~\ref{fig:DBD_halflife_BP3} and \ref{fig:DBD_halflife_BP5}.
-One remarkable difference with respect to BP1 is that the mixed term can dominate the contribution, which originates from the large mixing between the active and sterile neutrinos.
-As seen from the left plot in Fig.~\ref{fig:DBD_halflife_BP3} and \ref{fig:DBD_halflife_BP5}, the mixed term exceeds the non-standard contributions around $m_4\sim {\cal O}(0.1-1)~$GeV.
-The half-lives are shown in the right panels of Fig.~\ref{fig:DBD_halflife_BP3} and \ref{fig:DBD_halflife_BP5} for BP3 and BP5, respectively.
-In the case of BP3, the region around $m_4\sim {\cal O}(10^2-10^3)$ MeV is excluded, which can be extended to $m_4\sim{\cal O}(10-10^4)$ MeV by the future sensitivity at KamLAND2-Zen.
-In the case of BP5 the excluded region reaches only around $m_4\sim 100$ MeV, and the future experiment is expected to probe the region of $m_4\sim {\cal O}(10-10^3)$ MeV.
-It should be emphasized that, in Figs. \ref{fig:DBD_halflife_BP1}, \ref{fig:DBD_halflife_BP3} and \ref{fig:DBD_halflife_BP5}, we are taking $\Lambda= 100$ TeV as a representative value, leading to an exclusion of BP3 and 5 with the fixed mass $m_4$ (the green dash-dotted lines).
-For (slightly) larger values of $\Lambda$ the BPs are not excluded and become detectable in the next generation $0\nu\beta\beta$ decay experiments.
-We will explore the $\Lambda$ dependence together with the implication of requiring successful LG in a later section.
+BP3 and BP5 are presented in Fig.~\ref{fig:DBD_halflife_BP3} and \ref{fig:DBD_halflife_BP5}. {One difference in BP3 from the BP1 case is a relatively strong cancellation between the RHN contributions, which originates from the a$\Bar{L}$N symmetry of BP3 as seen from the structure of $G$ indicated in Tab.~\ref{tab:BPs_0vbb}, leading to a suppression of the non-standard processes.
+Therefore, we see from the right panel that the $0\nu\beta\beta$ prediction is almost the same as that from the standard contribution.
+For BP5, although the non-standard contribution can still dominate the process, it is unlikely for next-generation searches to reach the predicted half-lives.} {Note that in Figs.~\ref{fig:DBD_halflife_BP1}, \ref{fig:DBD_halflife_BP3} and \ref{fig:DBD_halflife_BP5}, we are taking $\Lambda= 20$ TeV as a representative value {(compare with Tab.~\ref{tab:BP_bounds} for bounds on $\Lambda$ obtained by recasting the results in \cite{Fernandez-Martinez:2023phj})}, and the contributions from $[C_{\rm SLR}^{(6)}]^2$ and $[C_{\rm SLR}^{(6)}][C_{\rm VLL}^{(6)}]$ scale as $1/{\Lambda^4}$ and $1/{\Lambda^2}$, respectively.} We will explore the $\Lambda$ dependence together with the implication of requiring successful LG in a later section.

-We conclude that, if one of these BPs is realized in nature, none of the standard cases can be observed in the next generation $0\nu\beta\beta$ decay experiments.
-Vice versa, a positive detection of $0\nu\beta\beta$ decay in this mass range would indicate additional physics beyond the renormalizable interactions with RHNs, for example it could points towards the dim-6 $\nu$SMEFT operator $\mathcal{O}_6$ in Eq.~\eqref{eq:our_dim6}.
-If the masses of the RHNs are around the \si{\giga\electronvolt} scale, this corresponds to a dim-6 operator scale $\Lambda\sim \SI{100}{\tera\electronvolt} = \SI{1e5}{\giga\electronvolt}$ as can be seen from Figs.~\ref{fig:DBD_halflife_BP1}-\ref{fig:DBD_halflife_BP5}.
-In Section~\ref{sec:results} we show the implications of such a detection on low-scale leptogenesis, for which we derive the relevant equations in the next section.
+We conclude that, {none of the standard cases can be observed in the next generation $0\nu\beta\beta$ decay experiments.
+Vice versa, a positive detection of $0\nu\beta\beta$ decay in this mass range would indicate additional physics beyond the renormalizable interactions with RHNs, for example it could point towards the dim-6 $\nu$SMEFT operator $\mathcal{O}_6$ in Eq.~\eqref{eq:our_dim6}, {BP1 as seen in Fig.~\ref{fig:DBD_halflife_BP1}}.} In Section~\ref{sec:results} we show the implications of such a detection on low-scale leptogenesis, for which we derive the relevant equations in the next section.